⚙️ Modding

 <Path value="Mods/yourmod.StormMod" />

-Afterwards, reload the Try Mode map (completely exit and re-enter the map), you should see your map loaded, provided the stormmod file is valid.
+Afterwards, reload the Try Mode map (completely exit and re-enter the map) and you should see the mod loaded.

-You can also obtain a list of official Heroes of the Storm stormmod files from my *.s2ma hosting repo: https://github.com/jamiephan/HeroesOfTheStorm_S2MA/tree/main/mods (Files where extracted directly from the game files)
+You can also obtain a list of official Heroes of the Storm stormmod files from my *.s2ma game data extraction repo: https://github.com/jamiephan/HeroesOfTheStorm_S2MA)

 Examples: